OpenNebula/docs/source/intro_release_notes/concepts_terminology/intro.rst

 2.3.
 Install the Virtualization hosts
 -------------------------------------------------

 Now you are ready to **add the virtualization nodes**.
 The OpenNebula packages bring support for :ref:`KVM <kvm_node>` and :ref:`vCenter <vCenter_node>` nodes.
 In the case of vCenter, a host represents a vCenter cluster with all its ESX hosts.
 You can add different hypervisors to the same OpenNebula instance, or any other virtualization technology, like LXC or Xen, supported by the community.
-Please refer to the OpenNebula Add-ons Catalog [TODO: Add link].
+Please refer to the `OpenNebula Add-ons Catalog<http://opennebula.org/addons/>`__.

 Step 3.
 Set-up Infrastructure and Services
 ===============================================